 As stipulated in the policy, the Board takes up the overall responsibility to formulate the CSR strategy, regularly review the CSR practices and performance of the Group as well as the CSR Policy.
 The sustainability targets and goals are reviewed by the Board regularly.
-A CSR taskforce, comprising executives and representatives from different departments, has been established and authorised to conduct day-to-day operations to implement the CSR Policy.
+A Corporate Social Responsibility Committee ("CSR Committee") was established during the year and its current members comprising chairman of the Company, executive directors and representatives from different departments.
+The written terms of reference setting out the authority and duties of the CSR Committee were adopted by the Board during the year.